grape-pipeline/another_tool/docs/source/tools.rst

 executed.

-The main tool class that should be extended to implement custom tools that execute logic is :class:`another.tools.Tool`.
+The main tool class that should be extended to implement custom tools that execute logic is :class:`jip.tools.Tool`.
 The tools logic must be implemented in the :func:`call` method.
 The constructor checks for an implementation of the :func:`call` method and a :class:`ToolException` is raised if no implementation is found.